BobbyHo/todo-app/README.md

 ```

 ### listentodo
-The listentodo command will block and wait for the server to send todo commands (entered by another todoclient) to it.
+The `listentodo` command blocks and waits for the server to send todo commands entered by another todoclient.
 To exit, press Ctrl+C.

 ```bash
 ./todoclient listentodo -u "test-user-1"